mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ## Why TinyPilot?

-A few years ago, I built my own home server for hosting my virtual machines.
+A few years ago, I built my own home server to run the virtual machines I use in developing software.
 It's been a great investment, and I use it every day.

 TODO: Photo of VM server

-When everything works, it works great.
-There's no keyboard or monitor attached, because I can access the server through its web interface or ssh.
-When something goes wrong, it's a huge pain.
+The server has no keyboard or monitor attached because I access it through its web interface or ssh.
+This is a convenient and mostly smooth setup, except when small things go wrong, they become a huge pain.

-Every few months, I'll screw something up that prevents the server from booting or joining the network.
-When that happens, I'm effectively locked out of the machine.
-I have to disconnect everything, drag the server over to my desk, and juggle cables around to connect the server to my workstation's keyboard and monitor.
+Every few months, I'll screw something up that prevents the server from booting or joining the network, effectively locking me out of the machine.
+To get things running again, I disconnect everything, drag the server over to my desk, and juggle cables around to connect the server to my workstation's keyboard and monitor.

-I told myself that on my next server build, I'd include hardware that gives me remote access.
+I told myself that on my next server build, I'd give myself an option for debugging boot issues without all the machine dragging and cable swapping.

+## Commercial solutions

 I've seen friends use iDRAC, a chip in dell servers that gives console level access at the physical level.
 When it came time to actually build it, I realized iDRAC is super expensive.
 It adds $XX to the build and the iDRAC is bound to that particular machine.

+TODO: Price of iDRAC

 I looked at commercial KVM over IP solutions, but they were no better.
 They ranged in price from $500-1000.
 As lazy as I am about dragging servers around, I couldn't justify spending that amount on something I only use a few times per year.

 {{<img src="raritan-kvm.png" alt="Screenshot of purchsase page for Raritan Dominion KVM over IP" caption="Commercial KVM over IP devices cost between $500 and $1,000." maxWidth="800px" hasBorder="true">}}

+## Building a KVM over IP with Raspberry Pi

 I've always enjoyed experimenting with the Raspberry Pi, the popular, inexpensive single-board computer.
 I'd read that recent versions supported USB on-the-go (USB OTG), which allows the Pi to impersonate USB devices such as keyboards, thumb drives, and microphones.
 I'd seen projects where people use the Pi to capture video, so I figured I could build my own KVM over IP for far less and customize the experience just the way I wanted.

-## Impersonating a keyboard
+TODO: Key Mime Pi, my first version of TinyPilot that supported keyboard forwarding but no video capture.

 In order for the Pi to send keystrokes to the target device, it uses USB OTG functionality to impersonate a USB keyboard.
 I described this behavior in depth in [my previous post](/key-mime-pi#how-it-works).

-TODO: Key Mime Pi, my first version of TinyPilot that supported keyboard forwarding but no video capture.

 ## The challenge of capturing video